msantanap/msantanap.github.io/_pages/about.md

   - /about.html
 ---

 I am an Urban and Regional Planning Scholar.
-My research interests lie at the intersection of transportation planning, equity, resiliency, and health.
-My work examines how investments in transportation infrastructure impact population groups differently by income, race, and other forms of social stratification.
-I have more than three years of experience teaching planning methods, including spatial data analytics, inferential statistics, and qualitative inquiry.
-I completed my Ph.D. in City & Regional Planning at UC Berkeley in 2021.
+My work examines how investments in urban infrastructures impact population groups differently by income, race, and other forms of social stratification.
+I have more than three years of experience teaching planning methods, including spatial data analytics, inferential statistics, and qualitative methods.
+I completed my Ph.D. in City & Regional Planning with a designated emphasis in Global and Metropolitan Studies from UC Berkeley.